A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 This 2,350-acre park sports fantastic sandstone bluffs and caves with dramatic views of Lake Superior.
 It contains a State Natural Area that is open for use by the public.

-Once you come here, you’ll find some enclosed unique habitats such as old-growth hemlock, sphagnum bogs, barrier beach, boreal forest, 4 miles of Lake Superior shoreline, and 1.5 miles of sandy beach… considered one of the best beaches in Wisconsin.
+Once you come here, you’ll find unique habitats such as old-growth hemlock, sphagnum bogs, 4 miles of Lake Superior shoreline, and 1.5 miles of sandy beach; considered one of the best beaches in Wisconsin.

 Big Bay State Park was established in 1963 and has designated picnic areas with grills, tables, drinking water, toilets, and a great place for camping and RV sites.

 The park remains open year-round.
-During winters, you’ll see cross-country skiers, snowshoers, and hunters.
+During winters, you’ll see cross-country skiers, snowshoers, and hunters, making this one of the best places to visit Northern Wisconsin.

 Some of the main attractions of Big Bay State Park are hiking, camping, swimming, boating, canoeing, and kayaking.
 Come enjoy the outdoors with great picnic spots and fishing in the park’s lagoon.